 Melanie Heyworth has served as Company Secretary since 18 July 2019.
-Deborah Boyd served as joint Company Secretary from 18 July 2019 to on or about 8 February 2020.

 Committees

 The Board may create a number of Board Committees to assist with its role in governing the organisation.
 The Board does not however delegate major decisions to Committees.